lyuhiroyama/WordScramble-App/README.md

 # WordScramble App
-### A game to see how many words you can form from a random eight-letter starter word.
+### An iOS game to see how many words you can form from a random eight-letter starter word.

 Project 5 for Paul Hudson's 100 days of SwiftUI.